-Space exploratory science has seen massive growth and development in the last few decades.
-Thanks to all this, we may finally find another planet like ours quite soon with the help of the powerful Gemini Planet Imager (GPI).
+Raum exploratory science has seen massive growth and development in the last few decades.
+Thanks to all this, we may finally find another Planet like ours quite soon with the help of the powerful Gemini Planet Imager (GPI).

-Astronomers have detected nearly 1,000 planets outside of our own solar system, but they have come to know very little about the composition of these planets.
-But, the Gemini Planet Imager has enabled scientists to image exoplanets directly.
-Recently Gemini was able to capture images of a 10-million-year old planet which is 370 trillion miles away from Earth.
+Astronomen have detected nearly 1,000 planets outside of our own solar system, but they have come to know very little about the composition of these planets.
+But, the Gemini Planet Imager has enabled scientists to image Exoplaneten directly.
+Recently Gemini was able to capture images of a 10-million-year old planet which is 370 trillion miles away from Erde.
 It can capture images of heavenly bodies as far away as 63 light years!
 This has created a hope in scientists that that GPI may help them find Earth-like planet in the space.

 This ultra-high-power equipment has been deployed at the Gemini South telescope in Chile and has enabled scientists to look farther in the space than was ever possible before.
 Until now, scientists relied on other measurements to discern the existence and position of different planets tens of light years away.
 With the Gemini Planet Imager, it is possible to actually see these planets in images.